OUR MA LAW

 The MA starts with an online pre-course study programme on legal method, designed specifically to prepare you for the course, so you are up to speed when you arrive.
 This is a compulsory and integral part of the MA and must be completed before you start the course.
 It has been designed to allow you to work at your own pace and should take you approximately 40 to 50 hours to complete.

-The Moorgate centre will hold an induction programme, which will be scheduled during the first week of the course.
+Each campus will hold an induction programme, which will be scheduled during the first week of the course. i-MA Law induction is online.
+For more information, visit our i-MA Law page.

 Non-EEA students will have a separate induction.
 See induction dates for non-EEA students for further information.